 To better understand your prognosis, your doctor will consider many factors.
 Here are some details that may give them more information about your possible disease course.

-There are two types of C3 glomerulopathy — dense deposit disease (DDD) and C3 glomerulonephritis (C3GN).
+There are two types of C3 glomerulopathy: dense deposit disease (DDD) and C3 glomerulonephritis (C3GN).
 These types are based on the pattern of kidney inflammation and damage.
 However, if you’ve had the disease for a long time, you may have been given a different diagnosis.
 Until 2013, C3 glomerulopathy was diagnosed as either mesangioproliferative glomerulonephritis or membranoproliferative glomerulonephritis.

 Although prognosis may partly depend on the type of C3 glomerulopathy, the results from clinical trials — research studies that test drugs’ safety and effectiveness — have been mixed.
-In one study, the rate of kidney failure was about twice as high in people with DDD compared to those with C3GN.
+In one study, the rate of kidney failure was about twice as high in people with DDD as in those with C3GN.
 However, two other large studies found that people with these diseases had a similar chance of kidney failure.

 C3 glomerulopathy can affect both children and adults, and research suggests that the age at diagnosis can help predict prognosis.
 Some studies show that adults with C3 glomerulopathy often have more severe kidney problems, such as glomerulosclerosis (scarring in the kidneys’ filtering units).
 Also, about one-third of adults with C3 glomerulopathy experience acute kidney failure, which is rarely seen in children.
 Although this suggests that C3 glomerulopathy may be more aggressive in adults, some other studies disagree with these findings.

 Your doctor may run laboratory tests to check for abnormalities and monitor the health of your kidneys.
 The results can give information about your risk of kidney failure.
-Lab tests look for signs of C3G, including:
+Lab tests look for signs of C3 glomerulopathy, including:

 Research findings have shown that higher levels of proteinuria and kidney damage are linked to a greater risk of kidney failure.
-Similarly, research suggests that low hemoglobin levels can predict a poorer outcome for those with C3G.
+Similarly, research suggests that low levels of hemoglobin (oxygen-carrying protein in red blood cells) can predict a poorer outcome for those with C3 glomerulopathy.
 Rates of kidney failure are also higher in people whose blood creatinine levels rise quickly over time, as this reflects a faster decline in eGFR.

 By monitoring your lab results, your doctor can better understand your risk of severe health problems.
 If necessary, your doctor may do a kidney biopsy to confirm the diagnosis and identify the specific type of disease.
 This involves taking a small tissue sample from your kidney, processing it, and examining it under a microscope.
 The biopsy helps detect deposits of C3 breakdown products and reveals how and where your kidneys have been damaged.

-Because C3G is a rare disease with variable clinical symptoms, it may be difficult to diagnose.
-However, once diagnosed, different types of treatments for C3 glomerulopathy may improve the outcome of people with the condition.
+Because C3 glomerulopathy is a rare disease with variable clinical symptoms, it may be difficult to diagnose.
+However, once diagnosed, different treatments for C3 glomerulopathy may improve outcomes for people with the condition.
 These treatments may aim to improve kidney health, address underlying immune system issues, or extend life in cases of kidney failure.

-To improve kidney health, most people with C3 glomerulopathy are treated with a drug that can decrease both proteinuria levels and hypertension (high blood pressure).
+To improve kidney health, most people with C3 glomerulopathy are treated with a drug that can decrease both proteinuria and hypertension (high blood pressure).
 This may be either an angiotensin-converting enzyme (ACE) inhibitor or an angiotensin-receptor blocker (ARB).
-If you have high levels of cholesterol in your blood, your doctor may also prescribe medication to lower your cholesterol and reduce your risk of heart disease.

 Even with treatment, many people will progress to end-stage kidney disease.
 If kidney failure does occur, you may require dialysis.
-This is a medical procedure repeated long term to filter the blood when the kidneys can’t.
-Once people begin dialysis, they live an average of five to 10 more years, although some live as long as 30 years on dialysis.
-For people with kidney failure who choose not to undergo dialysis, research shows the median survival ranges from one month to 3.4 years.
+This is a medical procedure performed regularly over the long term to filter the blood when the kidneys can’t.

 Although more treatments are now available for people with C3 glomerulopathy, the outcomes vary.
 However, not everything is out of your control — you can make lifestyle changes to improve your health and lower your chance of kidney failure.
-Your doctor may recommend following a kidney-friendly diet and exercising to maintain a healthy weight and help manage your C3 glomerulopathy.

 Smoking and heavy drinking can make kidney disease worse, so if you smoke cigarettes or drink alcohol, quitting may improve your outcome.
 Read more about ways to improve life expectancy with kidney disease.